todiane/cycle-of-life-p2/README.md

 - The website has been tested to work in different browers including Chrome, Firefox and Edge.

-- The @media code has been added and tested to ensure the game keeps its structure at the lowest screen size of 320 px.
+- The @media code has been added and tested to ensure the game keeps its structure at the lowest screen size.

 - The link from the game to the winner and loser pages has been tested along with the buttons on each page to ensure they go to the correct place.